ambarmendez/ambarmendez.github.io/_posts/2020-07-31-Keeping-Records.md

 ---
 title: Keeping Records
-published: true
+published: false
 ---

 What now?
-Before answering that we have to ask ourselves what we have because when the execution of our [MyHTMLParser](https://ambarmendez.github.io/Keeping-History) finished we are left with nothing not even the last batch of quotes from the last page; in other words, our precious data should be available afterward for whatever we want to do with it.
+Before answering that we have to ask ourselves what we have.
+When the execution of our [MyHTMLParser](https://ambarmendez.github.io/Keeping-History) finished, we are left with nothing, not even the batch of quotes from the last page.
+In other words, our precious data should be available afterwards for whatever we want to do with it.
 For this, The Python Standard Library provides [sqlite3 module](https://docs.python.org/3/library/sqlite3.html).
-But before that let's identify when and what we need to do:
+But before that, let's identify when and what we need to do:

  when | action